 Decisions to establish permanent committees are made by the Bank's Board of Directors.
-The chairpersons of the committees are nominated by the Chairman & CEO, and their procedural rules - with the exception of the Management Committee - are approved by the head of the Legal Directorate.
-The Management Committee approves its own procedural rules.
+The chairpersons of the committees are nominated by the Chairman & CEO, and their rules of procedure - with the exception of the Management Committee - are approved by the head of the Legal Directorate.
+The Management Committee approves its own rules of procedure.
 In respect of resolutions, the Asset-Liability Committee, the Credit and Limits Committee, the Group Operational Risk Management Committee, the International Product Development, Sales and Pricing Committee, and the Work-Out Committee, operate on the principle of simple majority, whereas the Management Committee, the Product Development, Sales and Pricing Committee and the IT and Operations Board also pass decisions by a simple majority, but the chairperson has a right of veto.

 1.4.
-Members of OTP Bank Plc.'s senior management1 (with CV):
+Members of OTP Bank Plc.'s senior management (with CV):